 Thus, the etiology of education dispute is vision and source of guidance.
 In today's scientific world, nations and societies have considered 'human brain' as a source of guidance either in the form of genius personality or majority rule or scientific thinking for incoming problems.
 Yet another perspective that has been either all together rejected or neglected is guidance providence is Creator's job.
 My above whole discussion derives from just a saying in Islam:

 "Education is obligation(necessity) for every man and woman."

 By Usman Khalil

 Karachi: The Karachi University announced the results of the MEd (Morning) Annual Examination, 2012, on Thursday.

+As for the MEd Second Year (Evening Programme) Annual Examination, 2012, there were 77 registered candidates and 74 of them appeared in the exam.
 All but 23 passed the exam, making the pass percentage 68.92 The news

 SL asks KU for research facility